Step by Step guide to fix SSL connection error on Android phones.

 - Having a mixed context of Hypertext Transfer Protocol (HTTP) and Hypertext Transfer Protocol Secure (HTTPS).
 HTTPS is a layer protocol application which mainly focuses on to present a piece of certain information on the computer to the user without addressing the data transfer from one point to another thus creating a room for alteration by a third party.
 While HTTPS works like HTTP though it works in alliance with SSL to transfer data safely.

-How to Fix SSL Connection Error On Android?
+How to Fix SSL Connection Error On Android Device?

 Step #1.
 The correct date and time should be set